mommy003/MSML/README.md

 library(r2redux)
 dat <- out$predict_validation
 mv=8
-tn=15 # top 15 best models will be considered for the next step (evaluation) prev=0.047 #population prevalence of the disease
+tn=15 # top 15 best models will be considered for the next step (evaluation), but it is recoended to use 127. prev=0.047 #population prevalence of the disease

 model_evaluation(dat,mv,tn,prev)